 - Knowledge of wastewater collection systems

-- Ability to work in all types of terrain (grass, gravel, ditches, etc.), all types of environments (construction sites, highways, industrial, private property, prison complexes, etc.), and all types of weather conditions
+- Able to work in all types of terrain (grass, gravel, ditches, etc.), all types of environments (construction sites, highways, industrial, private property, prison complexes, etc.) and all types of weather conditions

 - Ability to concentrate on detail despite interruptions or other distractions